Joint typical periodic optimization: Beta-transformations and maximizing measures

 The following lemma means that our definition of upper $\beta$-expansion is equivalent to the definition of incorrect $\beta$-expansion in \cite{IT74} and \cite{YT21}.

 \begin{lemma} Fix $\beta>1$.
 Then $\pi_\beta(0)=\pi_\beta^*(0)=(0)^\infty$ and $\pi^*_\beta(a)=\lim_{x\nearrow a}\pi_\beta(x)$ for all $a\in(0,1]$. \end{lemma}

-Proposition~\ref{p_relation_of_coding} below collects a number of basic properties of beta-transformations and beta-expansions that will be required later; the majority of the results can be found in the existing literature (specifically, in \cite{Bl89, IT74,Par60,Re57,YT21}), and for the remainder we provide proofs.
+Proposition~\ref{p_relation_of_coding} below collects a number of basic properties of beta-trans\-formations and beta-expansions that will be required later; the majority of the results can be found in the existing literature (specifically, in \cite{Bl89, IT74,Par60,Re57,YT21}), and for the remainder we provide proofs.